Being an employer

 When you pay someone for the work they do for you, it can be treated as wage income or, if the beneficiary is self-employed, as trade income.
 The payer's employer obligations in taxation are determined by which is the case.

 The instructions apply to all companies and corporate entities that act as employers.
-There are separate instructions for households as employers.
+There are separate

 When is compensation regarded as wages?